MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignproperties.md

 title: AcxFactoryCircuitInitAssignProperties
 ms.date: 08/18/2021
 targetos: Windows
-description: The AcxFactoryCircuitInitAssignProperties function assigns a  set of KSPROPERTY elements that will be used for the circuit factory initialization.
+description: The AcxFactoryCircuitInitAssignProperties function assigns one or more ACX properties for the ACXFACTORYCIRCUIT.
 prerelease: true
 req.assembly:
 req.construct-type: function